 Zero hour contracts

-Please be aware that the referencing company will NOT be able to accept you based on a 'zero hour' or 'Non guaranteed hours' contract alone, as they cannot verify your income to the landlord.
-You will need to demonstrate you have a regular, reliable income so if you don't have another source of revenue you will need to pay 6 months rent in advance or provide a guarantor.
+Please be aware that the referencing company will NOT be able to accept you (or your guarantor) based on a 'zero hour' or 'non guaranteed hours' contract alone, as they cannot verify that income to the landlord.
+You/guarantor will need to demonstrate a regular, reliable income, so if you don't have another source of revenue you will need to pay 6 months rent in advance or a guarantor may be acceptable.
 If you wish to check your personal situation before applying you could discuss your circumstances with the referencing company Van Mildert on 0191 256 0920 before applying.